MuhaddiMu/QAS-Blogs/README.md

 https://qas-blogs.netlify.app/

 ## Contribution 🤝
-Feel free to contribute in this project by creating a new post or edit the existing ones.
+Feel free to contribute to this project by creating a new post or edit the existing ones.
 This project is based on Gridsome which is markdown based CMS.
-See the posts in [`content/posts`](https://github.com/MuhaddiMu/QAS-Blogs/tree/master/content/posts) to understand the strucutre of markdown
+See the posts in [`content/posts`](https://github.com/MuhaddiMu/QAS-Blogs/tree/master/content/posts) to understand the structure of markdown

 ## Project Owner 🚀
-This project is volunteerly developed and maintained by [Muhaddis](https://muhaddis.info) Feel free to say 👋 at ask@muhaddis.info
+This project is voluntarily developed and maintained by [Muhaddis](https://muhaddis.info) Feel free to say 👋 at ask@muhaddis.info

 ## Content Sources 🔗
 Here are some of the resources I migrate blogs from: